 Getting a Building Permit in Morocco

-Before purchasing property in Morocco, it’s essential to conduct thorough due diligence.
+Before purchasing property in Morocco, it’s essential to conduct thorough due diligence through a licensed “Notaire”.
 This includes obtaining property registration from the Agence Nationale de Consérvation Foncière et du Cadastre, known as a “Titre Foncière,” which verifies legitimate ownership.
 Additionally, securing a zoning report from the Agence Urbaine, called a “note de renseignements,” is crucial as it outlines the design regulations, such as size and height restrictions.

 Once the property is acquired, you can hire an architect to create the design and permit plans.
 Depending on the project’s complexity, you might also need to engage engineers (bureau d’études).
 After the design is finalized, the architect will file for a building permit.